Primary pulmonary artery leiomyosarcoma

 The reported incidence rate is very low at around ~0.001-0.03%.
 Most patients are around 40 and 60 years at time of diagnosis.

-They are a smooth muscle tumour and are thought to arise from pleuripotent cells found in the intima of the vessel.
+They are a smooth muscle tumor and are thought to arise from pleuripotent cells found in the intima of the vessel.
 They may account for around 20% of all primary pulmonary artery sarcomas 7.

 May be seen as a unilateral mass continuously filling the pulmonary artery with inhomogenous, heterogenous enhancement.
 Features of vascular distension, extravascular invasion into adjacent structures may be present.